Acidmanic/my-oc-container/Readme.md

 ```
 	compile 'com.acidmanic:myoccontainer:1.0.0'
 ```

-You can get [Latest Release](https://github.com/Acidmanic/my-oc-container/releases/latest)   from git-hub releases page.
+**Jar package:** You can also get  [Latest Release](https://github.com/Acidmanic/my-oc-container/releases/latest)   from git-hub releases page.
 Simply download the **myoc-container.jar** from the release page and add it to your project classpath.

 How To Use